Visit our Sister Sites:

 Forget-Me-Not produce dainty clusters of blossoms atop compact, mound-shaped plants.
 Colors include blue, white, and pink.

 Grow Forget-Me-Not from seed.
-Directly seed Forget-Me-Nuts into your flower garden after all danger of frost.
+Directly seed Forget-Me-Nots into your flower garden after all danger of frost.
 For earlier blooms, start them indoors a few weeks before the last frost in your area.

 Sow seeds after all danger of frost.
 Cover lightly with 1/8" of garden soil.
 Final spacing should be 10 inches apart.
 They will tolerate crowding.

-You can also propagate Forget-Me-Nuts by division of established plants.
+You can also propagate Forget-Me-Nots by division of established plants.

 How to Grow Forget-Me-Not: